top of page

-Did you know, you are only between 2 weeks and a month or so, away from starvation?
-Unlike days of old, today's homes have enough food for a day to a week at best.
-After that, you may be able to scratch up a meal of sorts, but nothing that will maintain or build health.
+Did you know that you are just two weeks to about a month away from starvation?
+Unlike in the past, modern homes typically have enough food to last only from a day to a week at most.
+Beyond that, you might be able to put together a meal of some kind, but it won't be sufficient to sustain or improve your health.

-With a little forward thinking, you could be set up for months, even years, with food that is as much your medicine as it is your nourishment.
-And you don't even have to possess a big budget.
-In fact, I learned this as a single parent, in a rental on a very low income (under the minimum wage).
+With some foresight, you can be prepared for months, or even years, with food that serves as both your medicine and nourishment.
+You don't need a large budget for this.
+I discovered this as a single parent living in a rental on a very low income, below minimum wage.

-Our storage came from recycling centres, from kindly people wanting to get rid of their junk (our treasures) and what we already had on hand.
-We would scrounge freebies, giveaways, roadside rubbish even, before the trucks had a chance to dump useful items.
-I even managed to get (for free) dried goods bins from a shop that was upgrading.
+Our glass storage was sourced from recycling centres, generous individuals looking to dispose of their unwanted items (which we considered treasures), and what we already possessed.
+We would gather freebies, giveaways, and even roadside rubbish before the trucks could discard useful items.
+I even acquired dried goods bins for free from a shop that was upgrading.

 Start with planning and collection: